Phoenix police say man shot ex-girlfriend before ambush

 PHOENIX (AP) — A man who shot his ex-girlfriend at a Phoenix home early Friday ambushed the first officer on the scene, seriously injuring him, then opened fire on other police as they tried to rescue a baby that was left outside the door.

-In all, five officers were shot, including four who were wounded while trying to take the baby to safety.
-Four more officers were injured by shrapnel or ricocheting bullets, Phoenix Police Sgt.
-Andy Williams said.

-“I hate to speculate, but it sounds like I’d be pretty safe to say nine is going to be the highest number we’ve ever had injured in one day, in one incident,” Williams said.

-All were expected to survive, and the baby was unharmed, police said.
+Of the five shot, four remain hospitalized.
+All of the officers were expected to survive, and the baby girl was unharmed.

-The most seriously injured officer was the first to arrive at the home, around 2:15 a.m., following a report of a woman shot.
-He was invited inside, Williams said.
+“A baby is safe today because of our Phoenix police officers,” Mayor Kate Gallego said at a news conference near the scene.

 “As he approached the doorway, the suspect ambushed him with a gun and shot him several times,” he said.
 “That officer was able to get back and get away to safety.”